recoil-group/deadline-modding/docs/making-mods/scripting/api.md

 player.spawn() -- spawns the player if they are not already spawned player.respawn() -- force respawns the player, even if they are already spawned

--- player id is unique, userid is userid print(player.id) print(player.player_id)
+-- player_id is unique, id is roblox userid print(player.id)
+print(player.player_id)